PettyRuxpin/Show-Renamer/README.md

 - Paste season mapping as PowerShell code
 - Toggle dry run or live rename
 - Click Run Rename and watch the log update

+DISCLAIMER:
+This code has been tested to work in my environment, but can't be guaranteed to work in yours.
+Use at your own risk.